HHMP Vaccine Clinic: 2023 COVID-19 & Influenza (Flu)

 We are a vaccination provider

-COVID-19 vaccines help to prevent serious illness and death from COVID-19, and they are free for everyone in Australia.
+During the Flu season an Influenza vaccine helps decrease Influenza risk.
+They are widely available and are recommended for everyone in Australia without allergies or other complications.
 Flu vaccination is free for those over 65, under 5, pregnant women and those with serious medical conditions.

 How vaccines work

 It is important for everyone to get vaccinated as soon as possible.
 It is especially important for high risk groups such as those listed below:

 - All patients over 70 years of age

 - Aboriginal and Torres Strait Islanders